Sprint review example

 Celebrate small wins

 The sprint review meeting is not just a demo opportunity or a place to get feedback.
 It's crucial to use this meeting to celebrate anything the team has accomplished in that sprint.
 The increment is a small step towards the goal.
-It adds value to the product, and celebrating small wins is a great way to boost the morale within the team.
+It adds value to the product, and celebrating small wins is a great way to boost morale within the team.

 If your team doesn't have demo-ready software at the end of the sprint, it could be an indication that you're taking on more than you can chew or that your goals changed mid-sprint.
 Feedback and insights are key players that drive an agile team forward.
 Sprint review meetings are the place to inspect and adapt your product, along with getting feedback from stakeholders and potential end users.
 This makes the sprint review an important meeting in the Scrum process.
 It ensures your process stays agile.